The Bemidji Pioneer

-The Pioneer is an American, English language newspaper headquartered in Bemidji, Beltrami County, Minnesota.
+The Bemidji Pioneer is an American, English language newspaper headquartered in Bemidji, Beltrami County, Minnesota.
 It was founded in 1896 and is currently owned by the Forum Communications Company out of Fargo, North Dakota.

-The Pioneer provides news coverage through an online news website, a twice-weekly print edition and a daily e-paper edition available online or through an app.
+The Bemidji Pioneer provides news coverage through an online news website, a twice-weekly print edition and a daily e-paper edition available online or through an app.